matheusfacure/python-causality-handbook/README.md

 ![img](./data/img/brave-and-true.png)

-A lightheaded yet rigorous approach to learning impact estimation and sensitivity analysis.
+A light-headed yet rigorous approach to learning impact estimation and sensitivity analysis.
 Everything in Python and with as many memes as I could find.